Writing by Sophie Pellegrini // Illustration by Billie Morris

 I was initially apprehensive when he suggested weightlifting.
 My intention had been to learn boxing, which I had always been curious about—I wasn’t really interested in weightlifting; I didn’t think I’d enjoy it, and I certainly didn’t think I was capable of lifting much more than some measly dumbbells.
 At first, it was a little weird and intimidating, the way learning a new skill often is.
 I felt particularly out of place as a woman in what I had always understood to be a male space.
-10 times out of 10, there were more men weightlifting around me than women.
-5 times out of 10, I was the only woman in the free weights area at all.
+10 times out of 10, there were more men weightlifting around me than women and femmes.
+5 times out of 10, I was the only femme person in the free weights area at all.

 But things slowly began to feel less awkward.
 I started to find a sense of meditation in the total internal focus weightlifting requires.
 I don’t mindlessly zone out or anxiously ruminate and obsess over my current life problems the way I do on a treadmill.
 I have to be completely present within my body to meet the resistance of the weights; I focus entirely on breathing through the movements and counting the reps.